 - Channel surfing.
 Other devices can take five to seven seconds to switch between channels.
 It takes about four or five to change channels in Fire TV Recast.
 It might seem small, but that speed makes a difference.

-Finally, it’s worth mentioning that recording is a breeze with the Fire TV Recast.
+It’s worth mentioning that recording is a breeze with the Fire TV Recast.
 As mentioned above, it’s easy to record a single show or an entire series, and it’s pretty simple to extend the recording time of any event or show.

 Not everything about the Amazon Fire TV Recast is a plus.
 Here’s what we didn’t like: